daikichiba9511/dotfiles/README.md

 # dotfiles

-this repository has codes of my dotfiles. if you want to know entire install procedure, refer to scripts/setup.sh.
+this repository has codes of my dotfiles. if you want to know entire install procedure, you should refer to scripts/setup.sh.

-But, these code might have some bugs (e.g. install-python etc.), so be careful if you use these codes.
+But, these code might have some bugs (e.g. install-python etc., Sorry), so be careful please...

-I always develop machine learing model , datascience code , and so on by using Neovim in wezterm.
+I always develop machine learing model , datascience code , etc with Neovim in wezterm on Ubuntu (local os and docker container).

+I guarantee do your tasks on Ubuntu(local/docker container) because I always write something like code or document in Neovim on Ubuntu.

-## Used
+## My Environment

+- Ubuntu20.04

 - neovim latest
   - packer.nvim